Music Production Starter Kit (7 essentials to make any song)

 2. A DAW (digital audio workspace)

-There are tons of options on the market today, but I use Logic Pro (Apple’s native DAW), which costs $199.99.
+I use Logic Pro (Apple’s native DAW), which costs $199.99.

-Here are some other popular DAWs:
+Here are some of the most popular DAWs:

-3. A MIDI Controller
+3. A MIDI Keyboard

 A MIDI controller is a device that sends MIDI (musical instrument digital interface) data to MIDI-enabled devices (like your DAW).